AlHogarty/CI_PP1_SP/README.md

 ### Color
 ![Color](/docs/color.png)

-A white background, black font and red active link colors were used accross the site.
+A white background, black font colors were used accross the site.
+Red hover links were used on the social media links.
+Originally the red active links were used, but that as causeing contrast issues.
 A grey backgroud with white text was used on the reservations form and review section.

 ### Fonts